thuanyg/oop66it4.group6/README.md

 ### Executing program

 * How to run the program:
-- Download & unzip the file .zip
+--- Download & unzip the file .zip
-- Open QLTV.jar in the unzipped folder with Java SE
+--- Open QLTV.jar in the unzipped folder with Java SE
 * Step-by-step bullets
 ```
-Code here: //
+Code here: // No infomation
 ```

 ## Help

 Any advise for common problems or issues.
 ```
-command to run if program contains helper info
+...
 ```

 ## Authors